1984 Braves–Padres bean brawl

 On August 12, 1984, during an afternoon game at Atlanta–Fulton County Stadium, a series of brawls broke out between the San Diego Padres and the Atlanta Braves over a series of attempted beanings and retaliations.
-The game ended with a record 13 ejections and also 5 arrests, with a few spectators getting involved in the ruckus.
+The game ended with a record 13 ejections and also five arrests, with a few spectators getting involved in the ruckus.

 Game play

 The start of the game was delayed by 90 minutes, due to rain.
 Braves starting pitcher Pascual Pérez hit Alan Wiggins with the very first pitch of the game, which seemed to put the Padres into retaliatory mode.
 The Braves went up 2–0 in the bottom of the first on a Claudell Washington homer.

-When Perez came to bat in the bottom of the 2nd, Padres starter Ed Whitson threw at him as he squared to bunt.
+When Perez came to bat in the bottom of the second inning, Padres starter Ed Whitson threw at him as he squared to bunt.
 Perez responded by wielding his bat and starting toward Whitson, but home plate umpire Steve Rippley restrained him as both benches began to clear.
 Rippley issued a warning to both teams without any fighting ensuing.
 The Braves scored another run in the inning to go up 3–0.

 In the bottom of the fourth, Whitson threw three straight inside fastballs at Perez, and Rippley ejected both Whitson and manager Dick Williams.
 Greg Booker replaced Whitson and gave up two more runs before facing Perez in the bottom of the sixth.
 Then, Booker also threw at Perez and Rippley proceeded to throw both him and acting manager Ozzie Virgil out of the game.
 In the top of the seventh, Graig Nettles hit a solo homer off Perez, which would incite later activity.

-In the bottom of the eighth, Craig Lefferts threw at Perez and Rippley ejected both him and second acting manager Jack Krol, leaving only Harry Dunlop to manage the rest of the way.
-This time, both the Braves' and Padres' dugouts cleared and the brawl was on.
+In the bottom of the eighth, Craig Lefferts threw at Perez, and, unlike pitches aimed at Perez in previous innings, Lefferts' pitch made contact, striking Perez in the elbow.
+Rippley ejected both Lefferts and second acting manager Jack Krol, leaving only Harry Dunlop to manage the rest of the game.
+At this point, both the Braves' and Padres' dugouts cleared, and the brawl began.
 First base umpire John McSherry and Padres first baseman Steve Garvey attempted to head off the onslaught, but both were caught in the middle as both teams exchanged punches.
-The brawl went on for 10 minutes before reserve infielder Champ Summers stormed towards Perez, who had retreated to the Braves' dugout.
-Bob Horner (who was actually on the disabled list with an injured wrist, but dressed in uniform once the initial brawl started) met Summers at the front of the dugout and he and the Braves' Rick Camp wrestled him to the ground along with a fan who leaped on top of Summers from the stands.
+The brawl continued for 10 minutes before reserve infielder Champ Summers stormed towards Perez, who had retreated to the Braves' dugout.
+The Braves' Bob Horner (who was actually on the disabled list with an injured wrist, but dressed in uniform once the initial brawl started) confronted Summers at the front of the dugout, proceeding - with teammate Rick Camp - to wrestle Summers to the ground along with a fan who leaped on top of Summers from the stands.
 Another fan doused Summers with a drink.
 On the side, the Padres' Bobby Brown and the Braves' Gerald Perry engaged in a fight of their own.
-Summers, Brown, Camp, and Perry were all ejected.
+Summers, Brown, Camp, and Perry, along with the Braves' Rick Mahler and Steve Bedrosian (who had been major participants in the initial 10-minute melee), were all ejected.